cabbottb2s/k8s-demo/slides/presentation.md

 Open-source Container Orchestration system

-Provides
+* Capabilities
   * Manages scheduling of containers (bin-packing problem)
   * Automatic replacement of failed containers
   * Automated deployments using a variety of strategies
   * Networking and storage primitives

-Control plane
-* API server for executing commands from (with CLI 'kubectl')
-* scheduler
-* etcd (consensus-based HA datastore) to maintain cluster state
-* multi-master support for HA

-Nodes
-* run containers in "pods"
-* kubelet - start/stop pods, provide pods status to control plane
-* cAdvisor - collects system-level metrics
-* kube-proxy - implements network abstraction layer for containers

 ---